Julian Henry's Blog

 Context

-Your Money Life is a book series Peter Dunn that advises readers at every decade: 20s, 30s, 40s, etc. on financial prudence.
+Your Money Life is a book series by Peter Dunn that advises readers at every decade: 20s, 30s, 40s, etc. on financial prudence.

-This book proposes three “essential truths” about one’s thirties.
+This book proposes three “essential truths” about one’s thirties:

 • Your housing decisions can break you.